dylan-profiler/visions/docsrc/source/visions/getting_started/extending.rst

 Another example
 ---------------

-The default typesets in `visions` consider `boolean` and `categorical` to be distinct types.
+The default typesets in `visions` consider `Boolean` and `Categorical` to be distinct types.
-In fact, `boolean` is a special case of `categorical` where the number of categories is 2 and contains the values "True" and "False" ("Man" and "Woman" wouldn't be binary).
+In fact, `Boolean` is a special case of `Categorical` where the number of categories is 2 and contains the values "True" and "False" ("Man" and "Woman" wouldn't be binary).

 Note that for data analysis, the distinction makes sense.
 For a boolean we could the true/false ratio for example.